eXPerience83/DKNCloud-HAS/README.md

 - **turn_on:** Sends an event with P1=1.
 - **turn_off:** Sends an event with P1=0.
 - **set_hvac_mode:** Sends an event with P2.
 Supported mappings:
-  - "1" for cool,
-  - "2" for heat,
-  - "3" for ventilate,
-  - "4" for auto mode (HVACMode.AUTO, forced if enabled in the configuration),
-  - "5" for dehumidify.
+  - HVACMode.OFF: calls turn_off().
+  - HVACMode.COOL: sends P2=1.
+  - HVACMode.HEAT: sends P2=2.
+  - HVACMode.FAN_ONLY: sends P2=3.
+  - HVACMode.DRY: sends P2=5.
+  - HVACMode.AUTO (forced via configuration): sends P2=4.
-- **set_temperature:** Sends an event with P8 (for heat or HVACMode.AUTO) or P7 (for cool) with temperature values (must be an integer formatted as, e.g., "23.0") and constrained to the limits provided by the device.
+- **set_temperature:** Sends an event with P8 for HEAT/AUTO modes or P7 for COOL mode, using the device’s temperature limits and formatting the value as an integer with ".0" appended.
-- **set_fan_speed:** Uses P3 to adjust the fan speed in cold/ventilate modes and P4 in heat/auto modes.
+- **set_fan_speed:** Uses P3 to adjust fan speed in COOL and FAN_ONLY mode and P4 in HEAT/AUTO mode.

 The API returns additional data (firmware, brand, available fan speeds, temperature limits, etc.) that the integration uses:
 - The field `availables_speeds` defines the valid fan speed options.
-- The fields `min_limit_cold`, `max_limit_cold`, `min_limit_heat`, and `max_limit_heat` define the valid temperature ranges for cold and heat modes.
+- The fields `min_limit_cold`, `max_limit_cold`, `min_limit_heat`, and `max_limit_heat` define the valid temperature ranges.
-- Temperatures are always sent as integer values with a ".0" appended.
+- Temperatures are always sent as integer values with a ".0" appended (e.g., 23 → "23.0").

 > **Important:**
 > Daikin climate equipment uses two consigns (one for heat and one for cold).
 Change the mode first (e.g., to heat) and then adjust the temperature.
 Although the original package defined modes up to "8", our tests indicate that only modes 1–5 produce an effect.
-Note that the API differentiates between fan speeds in cold and heat modes.
+Note that fan speed commands differ for cold and heat modes.

 ## Installation